So far, here is what we have covered in this article series:

 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation Blueprint: Automated Content Distribution Process – Summary
+WordPress Traffic Automation System: Content Sharing Stage – Summary

-Once your website and plugins have been configured and fully set up, all you then need to do to attract traffic is add web content regularly.
+Once you have your website or blog and plugins expertly configured and set up, all you need to do is publish new content consistently to start generating traffic organically.

-If you need endless content ideas for your website, then subscribe to our email training series here:
+If you need endless content ideas for your web site, then subscribe to our email training series on content marketing here:

-Once you have expertly configured your WordPress site, the next step is to optimize as much of the process as can be improved.
-This step is covered in the next article in the WordPress Traffic Blueprint series.
+Once you have expertly configured your WordPress site, the next step is to optimize the process.
+This step is covered in the next section of the WordPress Traffic Automation Blueprint series.